etam4260/rhud/README.md

 <!-- badges: end -->

 This library contains an interface to the US Department of Housing and Urban Development datasets.
+The goal of this project is to provide an easy to use interface to access various open source datasets provided by HUD.
+This only contains a few datasets

+## Available Datasets

 The APIs which this library interfaces with:

 -   Crosswalk
 -   Fair Markets Rent
 -   Income Limits
 -   Comprehensive Housing and Affordability Strategy

 ## Installation